-Enter detailed explanation of how you came up with the travel costs.
+Enter a detailed explanation of how the travel costs were derived and allocated to the MCSAP project.

 Travel is used to achieve several purposes.
 Some is used to get people to and from training necessary to the program.
 In other cases it is related to attendance at conferences and meetings that will aid in enhancing motor carrier safety in Ohio.
 The table below includes each item in the budget along with an explanation of how it will be used in the program.
 It is important to note that all travel in this budget will be used to meet the state's MOE and will not be used for either the federal or state share.